Common integration questions

 • Or for direct requests to the web2wave API.

-With AppsFlyer, Adjust, Branch, etc
+With AppsFlyer, Adjust, Branch, etc. (MMP)

-Without MMP
+Without MMP — web2wave deferred deeplinks

 After a purchase, the user receives an app installation link in the format: